Troubleshooting Report Manager Problems

 If you get a network error when starting Report Manager, you might need to adjust the LAN settings for your browser.
 In Internet Explorer, open the Internet Options dialog box, click Connections, click LAN Settings, and select Bypass proxy server for local addresses.

 You can also specify Web.config settings to configure proxy server settings.
-For more information, see Configuring a Report Server for Internet Access.
+For more information, see Planning for Extranet or Internet Deployment.

 Report Manager cannot be started

-If you can access the report server at http://<webservername>/reportserver but you cannot start Report Manager, check the report server virtual directory setting in the RSWebApplication.config file and verify that it is referencing a valid report server instance.
+If you can access the report server at http://<webservername>/reportserver but you cannot start Report Manager, check the report server virtual directory setting in the RSReportServer.config file and verify that it is referencing a valid report server instance.
+For more information, see RSReportServer Configuration File.

 Report Manager starts slowly